Fearful of a Midlife Career Change? Well…

 Clients remember aspects about themselves that had been neglected.
 The Career Clarity Service reboots people to “suddenly” become motivated to reach their full potential.
 They get clearer about the value they place on themselves as individuals, how they wish to spend their time, what they want to include and what they want to exclude in their life.
 Others are inspired to re-invest in a previous creative interest they’d lost sight of.

 The changes that take place on the inside enable changes to take place on the outside.

 Working with me regularly, clients become bolder, invigorated and more focused.
 Which is wonderful.
 I guide them in very practical ways to their new destination and beyond.
 Which may or may not be a change in career depending on the whole new landscape of their life.
 A few people stay in their current role, but with improved salary, terms and conditions, better job title, more exciting projects and more relaxed working relationships.
 Most people take their next step towards an exciting chapter that reflects their future self, not who they used to be.

 Top Tip to Reduce Fear

 Rather than ignoring your fears, listen ultra carefully to them.
 Get clear on what emotion you are pushing away.
 This is what you need to work on.
 You will learn challenging truths that could serve you beautifully, if you are courageous enough to face them.
 Even my 30% most fearful clients manage to dig deep and get excited by their future.

 So the question is: how much do you want to allow these fears to shape your professional world?

-If you are ready to tell me that you, not your fears, are going to shape your own future, why not Schedule Appointment for a complimentary conversation and tell me about your situation?
+If you are ready to tell me that you, not your fears, are going to shape your own future, why not schedule an appointment for a complimentary conversation and tell me about your situation?
 Read some client stories here: Client Reviews